UC Science Radio: Episode 4

 Dr Ben Kennedy: Rocking out with volcanoes

-Volcanologist Associate Professor Ben Kennedy wants to start a revolution – against traditional, passive teaching lectures.
+Volcanologist Professor Ben Kennedy wants to start a revolution – against traditional, passive teaching lectures.
 Dr Kennedy is leading by example through his own teaching, which includes integrating real-world volcanology research into his lectures and lab sessions.

 In this episode, the award-winning teacher discusses his teaching methods and the interactive games he co-developed to engage students in science and technology through educated play.
-Dr Kennedy also talks about his research into volcanic eruptions and why it’s so hard to predict them.
+Prof Kennedy also talks about his research into volcanic eruptions and why it’s so hard to predict them.

 Rocking out with volcanoes